 ‘Belongings’ refers to the surviving mementos from women who have been trafficked to the U.K.

 Women who have survived forced sexual exploitation and/or forced labour.
-The woman I met are now in safe houses across the country, but this is a temporary shelter, as they are only legally entitled to 48 days protected stay.
-We know about trafficking but we cant see it, it is behind the doors of ordinary houses on our streets, used by ordinary men we may know.
+We know about trafficking but we can’t see it, it is behind the doors of ordinary houses on our streets, used by ordinary men we may know.
+Traffickers intentionally strip women of any sense of self as a means of control.